 - Certificate in Diplomacy and International Relations (18 credits)

 - Master of Arts in Global Affairs (30 credits)

 The program may be taken from abroad completely online or by live tie-in to the classes in New York City.

-The credentials required for admission to the master’s degree in global affairs as a matriculated student include the following:
+The credentials required for admission to the Master of Arts degree in Global Affairs as a matriculated student include the following:

 - A graduate application for admission.

 - Official transcripts from all colleges and universities previously attended.
-Applicants who are unable to provide official documents at the time of enrollment may register as matriculated students with a graduate faculty adviser.
+Applicants who are unable to provide official documents at the time of enrollment may register as non-matriculated students with a graduate faculty adviser.